hp-no/cs30-major-project/proposal.md

 ## Description

-A sculpting (clay sculptures) simulator made on a 3D grid.
+A drawing/sculpting simulator made on a 3D plane.

 ## Must Have List